robsyme/cegma-docker/README.md

 Setting up a CEGMA installation can sometimes be a pain.
 This Dockerfile will build a container for CEGMA and all of its dependencies.

-The easiest way to use CEGMA is to pull the trusted docker build image from index.docker.io

-    docker pull robsyme/cegma-docker

-Once you have the docker image, you can run cegma.
 Let's say I have some data at /path/to/data/scaffolds.fasta.
-I can run cegma on these data with the commands
+If you have docker, it's as easy as:

     cd /path/to/data
     docker run -v `pwd`:/data -w /data robsyme/cegma:latest cegma -g scaffolds.fasta

 ![docker run command explanation](http://i.imgur.com/rCOyJwN.png)

+This will download the [latest cegma-docker image](https://index.docker.io/u/robsyme/cegma-docker/) from index.docker.io, make a new container, mount the host directory inside the container and run cegma on the file 'scaffolds.fasta', just as if you'd installed cegma and all it's dependencies yourself on the host.
+When cegma is finished, docker closes the container.
+If you want docker to delete the container when cegma is done, just add '--rm=true'.
+Note that this won't delete your cegma results, just the container.

 If you're on ubuntu 14.04 and don't have docker, you can install it with the incantation